rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-08-15-abroad_moving.md

 I filled a maximum allowed carry-on with electronics.

-If you do this you're going to bring a ton of electronics through security and you're bag will likely get pulled.
+If you do this you're going to bring a ton of electronics through security and your bag will likely get pulled.
 So, make sure to leave yourself plenty of time at the airport.

 Some airlines like Emirates and Qatar have stricter carry-on policies than American carriers.
 At check-in they've asked to weigh my carry-on.
 Again, it doesn't hurt to weigh things before you go to the airport.